 Freud had a dog named Yofi — or Jofi, as he would have spelled it in German, except that you won’t find Jofi in a good German dictionary….
 Yofi does, however, mean “beauty” in Hebrew (in Israel today it’s a ubiquitous word meaning “great” or “terrific”), and there’s no doubt that Freud, who had a far better Hebrew and Jewish education as a boy than he generally cared to admit in later life, got it from there.
 Yofi was thus a Jewish dog.

 He might have been a kosher dog too.
 According to The Guardian:

 Freud always fed Jofi choice morsels on his own plate and, as he often experienced pain when eating due to his diseased jaw, Jofi often ended up eating all his dinner, a factor that no doubt contributed to the dog’s roly-poly figure.

-I like to think those “choice morsels” included meat from my great uncle’s kosher butcher shop, and that Jofi often frequented my relative’s premises.
+I like to think those “choice morsels” included meat from my great uncle’s butcher shop, and that Jofi often frequented my relative’s premises.